Smart grid: Security

 The protection system of a smart grid provides grid reliability analysis, failure protection, and security and privacy protection services.
 While the additional communication infrastructure of a smart grid provides additional protective and security mechanisms, it also presents a risk of external attack and internal failures.
-In a report on cyber security of smart grid technology first produced in 2010, and later updated in 2014, the US National Institute of Standards and Technology pointed out that the ability to collect more data about energy use from customer smart meters also raises major privacy concerns, since the information stored at the meter, which is potentially vulnerable to data breaches, can be mined for personal details about customers.
+In a report on cyber security of smart grid technology first produced in 2010, and later updated in 2014, the U.S. National Institute of Standards and Technology pointed out that the ability to collect more data about energy use from customer smart meters also raises major privacy concerns, since the information stored at the meter, which is potentially vulnerable to data breaches, can be mined for personal details about customers.

 Other challenges to adoption

 Before a utility installs an advanced metering system, or any type of smart system, it must make a business case for the investment.
 Some components, like the power system stabilizers (PSS) installed on generators are very expensive, require complex integration in the grid's control system, are needed only during emergencies, and are only effective if other suppliers on the network have them.
 Without any incentive to install them, power suppliers don't.
-Most utilities find it difficult to justify installing a communications infrastructure for a single application (e.g. meter reading).
-Because of this, a utility must typically identify several applications that will use the same communications infrastructure – for example, reading a meter, monitoring power quality, remote connection and disconnection of customers, enabling demand response, etc. Ideally, the communications infrastructure will not only support near-term applications, but unanticipated applications that will arise in the future.
+Most utilities find it difficult to justify installing a communications infrastructure for a single application (e.g., meter reading).
+Because of this, a utility must typically identify several applications that will use the same communications infrastructure—for example, reading a meter, monitoring power quality, remote connection and disconnection of customers, enabling demand response, etc. Ideally, the communications infrastructure will not only support near-term applications, but unanticipated applications that will arise in the future.
 Regulatory or legislative actions can also drive utilities to implement pieces of a smart grid puzzle.
 Each utility has a unique set of business, regulatory, and legislative drivers that guide its investments.
 This means that each utility will take a different path to creating their smart grid and that different utilities will create smart grids at different adoption rates.

 Some features of smart grids draw opposition from industries that currently are, or hope to provide similar services.
 An example is competition with cable and DSL Internet providers from broadband over powerline internet access.
 Providers of SCADA control systems for grids have intentionally designed proprietary hardware, protocols and software so that they cannot inter-operate with other systems in order to tie its customers to the vendor.

 The incorporation of digital communications and computer infrastructure with the grid's existing physical infrastructure poses challenges and inherent vulnerabilities.
 According to IEEE Security & Privacy, the smart grid will require that people develop and use large computer and communication infrastructure that supports a greater degree of situational awareness and that allows for more specific command and control operations.
 This process is necessary to support major systems such as demand-response wide-area measurement and control, storage and transportation of electricity, and the automation of electric distribution.